Cost of Attendance

 • For all traditional undergraduate programs, tuition is $1,718Ìýper credit.
 However, students enrolled between 12-18 credits in a quarter are charged a flat rate of $20,616.

-• The tuition rate for students enrolled in theÌýÌýprogram is $755
+• The tuition rate for students enrolled in theÌý Bachelor's CompletionÌýprogram is $781.

 Ìý